takam3g/takam3g/README.md

 <b>Frontend Focused Full Stack Developer</strong></b> - PRUM Co., Ltd. - Tokyo Japan (Full Remote) (Mar 2025 - Nov 2025)<br>
 Contributed to an enterprise application, driving frontend implementation, collaborating on backend development, and coordinating project-level product tasks with stakeholders.
 - Took ownership of frontend design and implementation for an enterprise application for a global client using React and TypeScript, focusing on consistency, reusability, and maintainable component architecture; conducted proof-of-concepts to evaluate libraries and technical approaches for new features.
-- Proactively collaborated with backend developers to design frontend-friendly APIs, reviewing OpenAPI specifications to identify gaps early and reduce rework.
+- Conducted code and API design reviews with the frontend and backend developers, and aligned specifications with the product owner and client, improving code quality and minimizing rework.
 - Following team restructuring, took on product-facing responsibilities including stakeholder communication, requirement clarification, and priority alignment, while contributing to backend development using Ruby on Rails.
 - Created frontend documentation to streamline knowledge transfer and support future team transitions.